Self-orthogonalizing attractor neural networks emerging from the free energy principle: Main Results

+That is, the optimal variational density is the continuous Bernoulli with parameter $\theta_i$, recovering the local posterior family that can be derived from the constrained maximum entropy construction \citep{Ramstead_2023}.
+The expected value under this optimal posterior gives the inference rule:

-In the case of symmetric couplings, the above equation reduces to a Boltzmann-style update rule (specifically, that of a continuous-state stochastic Hopfield network, with the special sigmoid function $L$).
-While the deterministic variant of the above inference rule can be derived directly as a gradient descent on the negative exponent of eq. (\ref{hopfield-joint}), the presented \acrshort{fep}-based derivation naturally extends this to a probabilistic framework, with an emerging sigmoid function (through the complexity term).
-Thus, the \acrshort{fep} minimization provides the full probabilistic machinery, instead of just moving down deterministically on an energy gradient.
-The resulting stochastic dynamics leads to the optimal expected belief under variational inference, naturally incorporating prior biases, state constraints (sigmoid due to the $\{ -1,1\}$ state space) and equals to a local approximate Bayesian inference, where the approximate posterior belief $b_q$ balances prior information ($b_i$) and evidence from neighbours ($\sum J_{ij} \sigma_j$).
-As we will show later in the manuscript, the inherently stochastic characteristics of inference is what allows the network as a whole as well, to escape local energy minima over time and thereby perform macro-scale Bayesian inference.
+This derivation is purely local: it uses only the conditional $p(\sigma_i \mid \theta_i)$ at each node and does not require the global joint distribution (eq. (\ref{hopfield-joint})).
+In the case of symmetric couplings, it reduces to the familiar Boltzmann-style update rule of a continuous-state stochastic Hopfield network.
+The Langevin sigmoid arises naturally from the continuous Bernoulli parameterization, extending the standard deterministic gradient descent on the energy landscape to a full probabilistic framework (see \href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-6}{Appendix~6}).
+The resulting stochastic dynamics represents a local approximate Bayesian inference, where each node balances prior information ($b_i$) with evidence from neighboring nodes ($\sum J_{ij} \sigma_j$).
+As we show below, this inherent stochasticity allows the network to escape local energy minima --- consistent with MCMC methods --- thereby enabling macro-scale Bayesian inference.